 - Includes amendments which broadly relate to removing the ability of foreign residents to access the main residence CGT exemption.
 This is still currently before the Senate (introduced on 19 March 2018).

 - Contains the changes to eligibility for the small business CGT concessions for CGT events involving shares in a company or interests in a trust.
-The Bill was introduced to the Senate on 18 June 2018 and there have been a number of proposed amendments by the Opposition and the cross bench Senators, although none of these proposed amendments have yet been adopted.
+The Bill was introduced to the Senate on 18 June 2018 and there have been a number of proposed amendments by the Opposition and the crossbench Senators, although none of these proposed amendments has yet been adopted.
 However, it appears that the Government may agree to change the start date from 1 July 2017 to 8 February 2018.

-Should any Tax related reforms of bills and tax cut that pose impact on your finance, please free to come and speak to us Tax Ideas Accountants & Advisers…https://taxideas.com.au/booking/ Tel: (02) 8318 1545
+Should any Tax related reforms of bills and a tax cut that pose an impact on your finance, please free to come and speak to us Tax Ideas Accountants & Advisers…https://taxideas.com.au/booking/ Tel: (02) 8318 1545